Account

 What is a security deposit?

-How much is a security deposit?
+How much can I ask for a security deposit?

-What about pet deposits?
+What are the rules concerning pet deposits?

-The rules for pet deposits vary by state.
-Some states require any additional pet deposit to fall within the general limits for security deposits.
-Generally speaking, it is within your rights as a landlord to deny rental applicants with pets—however you may not discriminate against or charge a pet deposit (or pent rent) to owners of service animals.
+Generally speaking, it is within your rights as a landlord to deny rental applicants with pets—however you may not discriminate against or charge a pet deposit (or pet rent) to owners of service animals.
 If you do allow pets, you'll want to understand the regulations in your state.
 Talk to a lawyer for the most-up-to-date guidelines.

 How should security deposit funds be stored?

-What can a landlord deduct from a security deposit?
+What costs can a landlord deduct from a security deposit?

-There's no legally established line between normal wear and tear and unexpected damage.
-That said, you may generally deduct from the deposit for the following types of damages and other expenses after the tenant moves out:
+A landlord may generally deduct from the deposit for the following types of damages and other expenses after the tenant moves out:

-• Significant damage: This may include holes in the wall, large stains on the carpet or walls, burn marks, and damaged appliances, windows, or doors
+• Significant damage: This may include holes in the wall, large stains on the carpet or walls, burn marks, and damaged appliances, windows, or doors.

-• Cost of cleaning: Tenants are typically responsible for cleaning the rental unit to its pre-move in condition, so cleaning costs associated with excessive trash or dirt usually can be taken out of the deposit
+• Cost of cleaning: Tenants are typically responsible for cleaning the rental unit to its pre-move in condition, so cleaning costs associated with excessive trash or dirt usually can be taken out of the deposit.

-• Unpaid bills or rent: The deposit may cover the cost of any unpaid rent or bills, such as utilities for which the tenant is responsible
+• Unpaid bills or rent: The deposit may cover the cost of any unpaid rent or bills, such as utilities for which the tenant is responsible.

-• Broken lease: Depending on applicable state laws and the terms of the lease, you may be able to keep some or all of the security deposit if the tenant breaks the lease prior to the move-out date
+• Broken lease: Depending on applicable state laws and the terms of the lease, you may be able to keep some or all of the security deposit if the tenant breaks the lease prior to the move-out date.

 Whatever you decide to deduct from the deposit must be itemized and documented in a transparent manner.
 You should also keep the receipts for any repair or cleaning services and either provide copies along with the Security Deposit Return Letter or make them available upon request.